-Writing Discipline: Why Talent Isn't Enough to Be a Writer (And What You Need Instead)
+Writing Discipline: Why Talent Isn't Enough (And What You Need Instead)

 Why do this?

-The idea of a “free giveaway” is nothing new in the blogging world, but what might be new is the mindset it provides.
-When you approach the craft and discipline of writing with a Giving attitude, everything changes.
+The idea of a “free giveaway” is nothing new in the writing blog world, but what might be new is the mindset it provides.
+When you approach the craft and discipline of writing with a generous attitude, everything changes.

 It’s no longer about you.

 Selling, while essential for an artist to survive, focuses on short-term goals.
 While some authors regularly accomplish their selling goals, most of us don’t.
-When I launched my novel, I failed miserably at meeting any of my goals and was tempted to quit writing altogether, just like I did with golf.
+When I launched my first novel, I failed miserably at meeting any of my goals and was tempted to quit writing altogether, just like I did with golf.

-But I was able to right the ship by remembering why I do any of this: to build relationships and Give.
+But I was able to continue by remembering why I do any of this: to build relationships and give.

-Here’s the kicker: You have to practice the daily discipline of Giving.
-It is wildly opposed to our everyday human desires.
-We wish to be served, not the other way around.
-Developing this Discipline takes time and sacrifice over many months and years.

-But when you do serve, you will find a world of freedom and joy waiting for you.
-Doors open that you could not have imagined.
-Your whole writing game changes in wildly fun and freeing ways.
+Generosity is wildly opposed to our everyday human desires.
+We want to be served, not the other way around.
+But when you are generous, you'll find a world of freedom and joy waiting for you.

 But you have to practice.
-You have build the Giving muscle.
-So begin by putting your readers’ needs first and trusting that this healthy relationship will build a platform that eventually puts food on your plate.
+You have build the giving muscle.
+Begin by putting your readers’ needs first and trusting that this healthy relationship will build a platform that eventually puts food on your plate.

 The successful writer is a reflective, self-aware writer.